Quantcast

 Each season there are classics that stand the test of time regardless of what's in style.
 This fall, knitwear is back as a major seasonal trend defining fashion and what it means to be cool and comfortable.
 Unlike years prior, these aren't your ordinary knits.
 Designers are drastically reinventing this fall essential with a range of on-trend styles and features.
-Utilizing patterns featuring cutouts, criss-cross halter tops and two-piece sets, these knitted looks are sexier than ever before.
-Not only is knitwear a must-have because of its ease and comfort, it's the undeniable effortlessly chic that leaves me wanting more.
+Utilizing patterns featuring cutouts, criss-cross halter tops, and two-piece sets, these knitted looks are sexier than ever before.
+Not only is knitwear a must-have because of its ease and comfort, but it's the undeniable effortlessly chic that leaves me wanting more.

-Whether worn as a dress or head to toe set, there's a knit for every occasion.
+Whether worn as a dress or head-to-toe set, there's a knit for every occasion.
 Until recently, I'd never given knits a try and thought most were a little too frumpy or basic for my liking.
 Head over heels with the latest styles, a little creativity seemed to be all that was missing.
-If you're in need of a few edgy looks for fall, tap into these fashion forward knitted looks that will guarantee your hottest fall on record.
+If you're in need of a few edgy looks for fall, tap into these fashion-forward knitted looks that will guarantee your hottest fall on record.

 Knitted Two-Piece Set